scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 4:41
 simply by clicking on that link.
 4:44
-So that's how you can navigate between metrics scopes 4:47 and monitored projects in Cloud monitoring.
+So that’s how you can navigate between metrics scopes 4:47 and monitored projects in Cloud monitoring.
 4:51